Is It Unhealthy to Sleep in an Underwire Bra?

 There has long been a popular myth that sleeping in an underwire bra can lead to breast cancer, but this claim is entirely false, says Neelima Denduluri, MD, oncologist with Virginia Cancer Specialists, the associate chair of The U.S. Oncology Network Breast Committee, and a clinical assistant professor at Georgetown University Medical Center.
 Dr. Denduluri says the only thing bras and cancer have in common is that they’re linked with boobs.
 “Underwire bras are not associated with causing cancer at all, sleeping or awake,” she says.
 “In fact bras of any type are not associated with causing cancer.”

-In a study published by Cancer Epidemiology Biomarkers & Prevention the researchers stress that nothing about wearing a bra—including cup size, number of hours per day wearing a bra, wearing a bra with underwire, or the age women first starting wearing a bras—has any impact on one’s risk of getting breast cancer.
-So we can definitely rule that out as a reason to avoid sleeping in one.
+In a study published in Cancer Epidemiology Biomarkers & Prevention, the researchers stress that nothing about wearing a bra—including cup size, number of hours per day wearing a bra, wearing a bra with underwire, or the age women first starting wearing a bra—has any impact on one’s risk of getting breast cancer.
+So you can definitely rule that out as a reason to avoid sleeping in one.

 There’s also no proof that sleeping in an underwire bra hinders bodily circulation.
 “There’s a popular myth based on the notion that bras with underwire, or that are ill-fitting, or tight-fitting, like a sports bra, decrease circulation of lymphatic fluid and may trap toxins in the breast tissue,” says Caroline Coombs-Skiles, MD, breast surgeon at the Austin Cancer Center.
 “If this were true, you would see other signs, such as edema (swelling) or fluid accumulation in the breasts, and changes in lymph nodes.”